Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 In other words, the purpose of TextValueSpecification is to define the labels that correspond to enumeration values.
 The constraints [constr_1225] and [constr_1284] correspond to each other such that [constr_1225] demands the usage of TextValueSpecification for the definition of labels for enumeration values while [constr_1284] says that the definition of labels for enumeration values is the only use case for TextValueSpecification.

 Note that ValueSpecification does not inherit from any data type.
 This would cause a redundancy in the meta-model since the intended data type of a ValueSpecification is already determined by the context in which it is aggregated.
+For example, “1” can be taken as a constant value for many data types.
+If the ValueSpecification would refer to a speciﬁc AutosarDataType it would be necessary to deﬁne a “1” for every single AutosarDataType this value is supposed to be used in combination with.
 Nonetheless the intended data type imposes a certain constraint on the content of a ValueSpecification:

 [constr_4035] ValueSpecification shall fit into data type (cid:100) An instance of ValueSpecification which is used to assign a value to a software object typed by an AutosarDataType shall fit into this AutosarDataType without losing information. (cid:99)()